 Washington, D.C.
 20202-4605

-Information may be withheld by filling written notification in the Records & Registration office, located in the Student Center, prior to the tenth day of classes.
-Forms requesting the withholding of categories of “directory information” are available in the Records & Registration office, Student Center.
+Information may be withheld by filing written notification with the Records & Registration office, located on the second floor of the Student Center, prior to the tenth day of classes each semester.
+Forms requesting the withholding of categories of directory information are available in the Records & Registration office.